Money and Trade Considered

 Money and Trade Considered: With a Proposal for Supplying the Nation with Money is an early economics text written by John Law of Lauriston, published in 1705.
-In it, he attempts to compare the prosperity of other countries with that of Scotland, and advocates a "land bank" system of paper money backed by real estate as a commodity instead of gold or silver.
+In it, he attempts to compare the prosperity of other countries with that of Scotland, and advocates a "land bank" system of paper money backed by real estate as a commodity, instead of gold or silver.

 The Book

+In this book, which was published in 1705, Law proposes the creation of a new paper currency in Scotland based on land values as an alternative to the prevailing use of silver coinage at the time.
+He did so in the context of an acute shortage of such silver currency in Scotland in the aftermath of the 1690s famine followed by the distastrous Darian scheme which reached its nadir in about 1699 and in which the Scottish nation is estimated to have lost in the range of 15-40% of its capital.
+Having failed to convince his compatriots, Law travelled to France where he had a much more favourable reception, setting up the Banque Royale, promoting the Mississippi Company and inflating a massive monetary bubble which in due course popped.
+In 1707 the Scottish nation solved its capital deficit when as one of the conditions of its union with England it received the sum of £398,085 which was equivalent to the amount lost in the Darian scheme.

 John Law examines what he finds to be problems with monetary theory in Scotland.
-This topic had been growing in attractiveness for the previous 150 years, as Europe had suffered an increasing crisis known as the price revolution, where the value of gold had been fluctuating wildly, and falling overall, in large part because of the influx of additional gold plundered from the New World.
+This topic had been growing in attractiveness for the previous 150 years, as Europe had suffered an increasing crisis known as the price revolution, where the value of gold had been fluctuating wildly, and falling overall, in large part because of the influx of additional silver plundered from the New World.

 Law describes the scarcity of money as being essential for its value, a lesson learned by that crisis of the previous two centuries.

 He describes the evolution of money this way:

 Because silver, the common money in Scotland at the time, is falling in value, he proposes land, whose value is more stable, as a replacement backing for currency.

 Regarding the Price Revolution, Law says: